fmontesi/cp2020/exam/README.md

 ## Evaluation criteria

 Evaluation will be based on the following criteria.
-A more detailed rubric will be posted soon.

 - *Correctness:* are the methods implemented as requested, and do they operate correctly?
 - *Efficiency:* is concurrency used efficiently to achieve better performance than a  sequential program?